meco-group/mit-impact-2024/index.md

 Due to capacity constraints at the venue of the workshop, we kindly ask all participants to register their participation.
 Use the following button to register:

-<a href="https://forms.office.com/e/uEVeKAjS2k" type="button" class="btn btn-primary d-lg-inline-block my-lg-0" target="_blank">Click here to register to the workshop</a>
+<a href="https://forms.office.com/e/uEVeKAjS2k" type="button" class="btn btn-primary d-lg-inline-block my-lg-0" target="_blank">Click here to register for the workshop</a>

 **Your registration will be completed only after you receive a confirmation email from the organizers.**